keithrozario/lambda-cache/README.md

 _lambda-cache_ prioritizes simplicity over performance or flexibility.
 The goal is to provide the **simplest** way for developers to cache data across lambda invocations.

-The package is purpose-built for running in AWS Lambda functions, and currently supports SSM Parameters, Secrets from Secrets Manager and S3 Objects.
+The package is purpose-built for running in AWS Lambda functions, and currently supports SSM Parameters, Secrets Manager and S3 Objects.

 # Installation